Music & Arts Workshops

 Our priority is to maximize the potential of every person who comes through our doors, regardless of background, skill, or age.

-For over 25 years Miremonde Arts has been offering students a fully integrated approach to artistic education.
-With its unique program combining music with movement and artistic expression, Miremonde Arts is a creative playground that gives each child the freedom to learn, grow and create at their own individual level.
+For over 25 years Lampert Arts has been offering students a fully integrated approach to artistic education.
+With its unique program combining music with movement and artistic expression, Lampert Arts is a creative playground that gives each child the freedom to learn, grow and create at their own individual level.

 By exposing children and young adults to sounds, colors, words and images, we nurture their intellectual and creative development by engaging their minds and igniting imaginations.

-Music and Art classes at Miremonde Arts pairs music-making with with pictures, movement, speech and writing for a complete experience of artistic education and expression in each class that we teach.
+Music and Art classes at Lampert Arts pairs music-making with with pictures, movement, speech and writing for a complete experience of artistic education and expression in each class that we teach.

 Below are comments about our work by children and parents.